srid/ema-template/content/guide/model.md

 In this contrived example ([full code here](https://github.com/srid/ema/blob/master/src/Ema/Example/Ex02_Clock.hs)), we are using `UTCTime` as the model.
 We set the initial value using `LVar.set`, and then continually update the current time every second.
 Every time the model gets updated, the web browser will [hot reload](concepts/hot-reload.md) to display the up to date value.
 For the `BlogPosts` model, you would typically use [fsnotify](https://hackage.haskell.org/package/fsnotify) to monitor changes to the underlying Markdown files, but note that Ema provides [a helper](guide/filesystem.md) for that.

-## `runEma`

-`runEma` is the main function to call.
-It takes a `render` function that renders your HTML (we'll go over this in a [subsequent](guide/render.md) section), and the second argument is an IO action that takes `LVar model` as an argument.
-This IO action is expected to be a long-living one, wherein you have full control over setting the value of the model over time.

 {.last}
 [Next]{.next}, we will [talk about routes](guide/routes.md).